 Oil companies’ losses in 2020 were staggering.
-And that was before the government focused on climate change
+And that was before the government focused on climate change.

 Biden’s executive order pausing drilling leases on federal land has not caused investors to flee from petroleum.

-Partly that is because the leases cover a 10-year span, said Matt Sallee, energy portfolio manager at an energy and environmental analytics firm called TortoiseEcofin.
+Partly that is because the leases cover a 10-year span, said Matthew Sallee, energy portfolio manager at an energy and environmental analytics firm called TortoiseEcofin.
 “The producers have years’ worth of leases and drilling permits in hand,” he said, but the pause on new leases “should support better environmental practices and more capital discipline on the industry which is what the market has been clamoring for.”